xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 still doesn't DO anything, but it looks good, doesn't it?

-Before leaving this section, I should point out  that  we've used two versions of function GetNum.
+Before leaving this section, I should point out  that  we've used two versions of function `GetNum`.
 One, the earlier one, returns a character value, a single digit.
 The other accepts a multi-digit integer and returns an integer value.
 Either one will work here, since WriteLn will handle either type.
 But there's no  reason to